Shades of Loyalty, a Crime Action Thriller That Conveys a World of Duty, Expectation, Divided Loyalties, and REVENGE.

 This compelling crime action thriller takes place in England, Spain and the USA before sweeping to a thrilling conclusion.

-What the Reviewers Are Saying
+What the Readers Are Saying

 “I’ve just finished Shades of Loyalty and it was as good as expected.
 I’m really enjoying this series.
 I really recommend these books.
 Jago and company are everyone’s heroes.”